djamespeabody/social-identity-lab-website/content/authors/logan_a/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include learning and memory, facial  processing, identity continuity, animal models. and the neurobiology of emotions.

 # Social/Academic Networking